craigdesson/craigdesson/README.md

 <h1>Videos I've made</h1>

 <ul>
+	<li><p><a href="https://www.cbc.ca/player/play/1684357699927/" target="blank">Walking with Kaie Kellough in Montreal</a>Take a walk through Kaie Kellough's Montreal of poetry, seditious cafes and immigrant vitality
+  — CBC Arts</p></li>

 		<li><p><a href="https://www.youtube.com/watch?v=2twRySBDM1k&" target="blank">The bomb defuser</a> The separatist group FLQ began planting bombs around Montreal in 1963, forcing the police to quickly organize a bomb squad.
 Robert Côté was one of the founding members.
+  — CBC Arts</p></li>

+		<li><p><a href="https://www.cbc.ca/player/play/1872813123989/" target="blank">It's Saturday night in Montreal and food-delivery drivers rule the roads</a> After the 8 p.m. curfew sets in, foodies get their fixes with the help of people like Marie Beaulieu
-  — CBC Podcasts</p></li>
+  — CBC News</p></li>